Last Updated on September 3, 2024 by Rebecca Lake

 5. Find the positives

 When hard financial times hit, you might feel hopeless or worry that things will never get better.
-Or you might be blaming yourself over past money mistakes.
+Or you might be blaming yourself for past money mistakes.

 None of that helps with managing stress associated with your finances, though.
 And really, it could just make it worse.